Getting help for mastitis and blocked milk ducts

 - Warm your sore breast with a warm cloth or hot shower before feeding.
 This helps trigger the let-down reflex, which can help clear blocked milk ducts and relieve pain.

-- Vary feeding positions, so that all your milk ducts are being emptied.
+- Vary breastfeeding positions, so that all your milk ducts are being emptied.
 Sometimes mastitis can start from one or two ducts that aren’t being emptied fully.

 Mastitis can make you feel very sick, but you’ll get better quickly with the right treatment.